Skip to main content

 Third-party(3P) hosts are external servers or domains that provide services, assets, or resources a website uses.
 Examples include social media platforms, content delivery networks(CDNs), and external font services like Google Fonts.

-By pre-connecting to these 3P hosts, you are instructing the browser to establish early connections to them, reducing the latency when the actual resources are made.
+By pre-connecting to these 3P hosts, you are instructing the browser to establish early connections to them by performing all of the handshake (DNS+TCP for HTTP, and DNS+TCP+TLS for HTTPS origins) for those origins, reducing the latency when the actual resources are made.

 Consider a scenario where your application relies on Google Fonts to style its text.
 To optimize the loading of the fonts, you can pre-connect to these domains.
 Here's how you can do it.